 Skip to main content

-Compound Promises are Promises that, in its WCR, contain other Promises.
+Compound Promises are Promises that, in its Dependencies, contain other Promises.
 That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.

 In this tutorial, you will